nemasu/asmttpd/README.md

 What works:
 * Serving files from specified document root.
+* 200 for < ~10MB files
+* 206 for > ~10MB files.
+File is split and supports Content-Range header.
 * 404 if file not found.
 * Content-types: xml, html, xhtml, gif, png, jpeg, css, and js.

 Planned Features:
 * Directory listing.

-Limitations being worked on:
+Current Limitations / Known Issues
 =======

-* Files are not read in chuncks, attempting to tranfer a large file will not work.
+* Most clients do not use 206 to recieve large files.
+Need to improve 200 to continuously stream data.

 Installation
 =======